rtm/js-pick-notation/js-pick-notation.md

 This proposal does not offer new functionality.
 It is intended to allow common cases for property access and manipulation to be written more succinctly.

-We also considered a new operator such as `#` instead of the extended dot.
+An alternative to this proposal uses a new operator such as `#` instead of the extended dot.
 See the section below on this topic for pros and cons.